spring-projects/spring-integration-samples/README.md

 Spring Integration Samples
 ==========================

-# Note

-This (main) branch requires Spring Integration 5.0 or above.
-For samples running against earlier versions of Spring Integration, use the __SI4.3.x__ and other branches.

-# Introduction

 Welcome to the **Spring Integration Samples** repository which provides **50+ samples** to help you learn [Spring Integration][].
 To simplify your experience, the *Spring Integration* samples are split into 4 distinct categories:

 * Basic